Generalizable Motion Planning via Operator Learning

 \item We design a Planning Neural Operator (PNO) to approximate the solution operator of the Eikonal PDE and enable generalizable motion planning.
 By design, the architecture is (i) resolution invariant, (ii) encodes obstacle geometries into the learned weight space to enable generalization across different environments, and (iii) introduces a projection layer satisfying the triangle inequality to enable generalization across goal positions.

-\item We develop four experiments to highlight PNO's advantages, including zero-shot super resolution yielding $\sim 20 \times$ speedups on the Moving AI city dataset, optimal path planning on real-world 3D iGibson building environments, and deployment as a heuristic function in $A^\ast$ reducing the expanded nodes by $33\%$ while maintaining near-optimal paths. \end{enumerate}
+\item We develop four experiments to highlight PNO's advantages.
+These include zero-shot super resolution, optimal path planning on 3D iGibson building environments, { 4-degree of freedom (DOF) manipulators}, and deployment as a heuristic function in $A^\ast$ reducing the expanded nodes by $33\%$ while maintaining near-optimal paths. \end{enumerate}

 \textbf{Related work.} This work builds on ideas from two fields -- PDEs and motion planning.
-Thus, we briefly review popular motion planning approaches while identifying connections between motion planning and PDEs.
-We then conclude with a brief introduction to operator learning.
+Thus, we briefly review popular motion planning approaches while identifying connections between motion planning and PDEs and conclude with a brief overview of operator learning.

 \textbf{Motion planning.} Motion planning techniques can classically be split into two categories -- sample-based algorithms and search-based algorithms.
-Sampling-based motion planners generate random samples in configuration space to construct graph structures whose edges connect to form collision-free paths.
-The two most widely known algorithms are the probabilistic roadmap (PRM) \citep{508439}, which constructs a random graph in free space, and the rapidly-exploring random tree (RRT) \citep{10.5555/1213331,doi:10.1177/0278364911406761}, which grows a tree stemming from a single start node to find feasible paths.
-Since the development of these methods, there have been substantial improvements to the efficiency using ideas such as biased sampling with heuristic functions \citep{Gammell_2015,6942976}, parallelization \citep{sundaralingam2023curoboparallelizedcollisionfreeminimumjerk}, domain decomposition \citep{10.1109/ICRA48506.2021.9561104}, and potential fields \citep{qureshi_2015}.
-We refer readers to \citet{annurev:/content/journals/10.1146/annurev-control-061623-094742} for a comprehensive review.
+Sampling-based motion planners generate random samples in configuration space (C-space) to construct graph structures whose edges connect to form collision-free paths.
+The two most widely known algorithms are probabilistic roadmaps (PRM) \citep{508439} and rapidly-exploring random trees (RRT) \citep{10.5555/1213331,doi:10.1177/0278364911406761} Since the development of these methods, there have been significant extensions using ideas such as biased sampling with heuristic functions \citep{Gammell_2015,6942976}, parallelization \citep{sundaralingam2023curoboparallelizedcollisionfreeminimumjerk}, domain decomposition \citep{10.1109/ICRA48506.2021.9561104}, and potential fields \citep{qureshi_2015}.
+We refer readers to \citet{annurev:/content/journals/10.1146/annurev-control-061623-094742} for a review.